How to Do

 You may also perform all of the steps with your eyes closed.

-Advanced versions of this exercise involve standing on devices like balance boards, airex pads, and dyna disks.
+Advanced versions of this exercise involve standing on devices like balance boards, Airex pads, and dyna disks.

-Beginning Single Leg Balance
+Beginning One Leg Balance

 1. Every exercise should begin with good posture to avoid injury.